Lapololucy/phone-contact_management/README.md

-Phone Book Application with Typescript and React
+Phon eContact Management Application with Typescript and React

  The vew the demo of the application, click here [View Demo](https://phonebook-appp.netlify.app/)